DataExplorer

 DataExplorer is looking for contributors for new supported languages and/or new supported devices.
 If you're interested, please take a look at this Contributing.
 Thanks.

 The DataExplorer is free software, please see https://www.gnu.org/philosophy/free-sw.html.
 It is also available at no cost, but without any warranty.
-Since the implementation is based on Java, using free available libraries for data communication and SWT, the execution of this program is possible under a number of popular operating systems like 32/64 Bit GNU/Linux and MS Windows and Mac OS.
-The only requirement is the installation of a Java run-time of version 11 to Java 21, such as IcedTea or open JDK.
-For simplicity, the 64 bit versions for Windows and MAC OS are provided with built-in Java run-time.
-There is no need to install a Java runtime for these cases.
-Since the MAC OS versions are based on Intel code, DataExplorer runs in the Rosetta emulation layer.
+Since the implementation is based on Java, using free available libraries for data communication and SWT, the execution of this program is possible under a number of popular 64 bit operating systems like GNU/Linux and MS Windows and Mac OS.
+A Java runtime will be packaged together with the installation file.
+This make installation and usage more easy.
+There is no need to install a Java runtime anymore.
+Since the MAC OS versions are based on Intel code runtime, DataExplorer runs in the Rosetta emulation layer.
 An Android version of DataExplorer is available via PlayStore.
 The DataExplorer gathers data from connected devices and display this data for a various of further analysis.
 Actual the following devices are available as plug-in:

 More device are under construction.
 Help doing this is very welcome.